p-mongodb/ruby-specifications/README.md

 ## Assumptions and Risks

-The biggest risk of this project is that there might be a piece of code that relies on the fact that the discriminator key be `_type`, I'll just have to make sure to find all those places and change them.
+The biggest risk of this project is that there might be a piece of code that relies on the discriminator key being `_type`, and the code breaks because of it.

 ## Dependencies
 None